Thursday, September 18, 2008

 Ernie Bushmiller's newspaper strips, the most Zen cartoons ever published, had been reprinted (and, in some cases, re-reprinted) in lieu of original material.

 Dell floundered with both titles before eventually dropping Nancy into John Stanley's hands.
-Stanley did NOT write anything for Dell's version of Tip Top Comics--that is, unless he took Stupid Pills prior to writing the stories for that inferior publication.
+Stanley wrote a few fine stories for Dell's version of Tip Top Comics--but most of his effort was reserved for the main title.

 Stanley's Nancy, with art by Dan Gormley, hewed closely to the look of the Bushmiller strip.
 In telling actual narratives, Stanley significantly parted ways with the original.